orix-software/gunzip/docs/gunzip.md

 ## Description

 uncompress a gz file
-limits : Max 21KB for the gz file
+limits : Max 11KB for the gz file
+If extension is .tgz, the file will be renamed with .tar

 ## Examples